tpoisot/ms_pop_networks/ms_revised.md

 $$\mathbf{A}_{ij} \propto \left[\mathcal{N}(i,j)\times\mathcal{T}(i,j)\right]+\epsilon \,,$$

-where $\mathcal{N}$ is a function giving the probability that species $i$ and $j$ interact *based on their relative abundances*, and $\mathcal{T}$ is a function giving the *per encounter* probability that species $i$ and
-$j$ interact *based on their trait values*.
+where $\mathcal{N}$ is a function giving the probability that species $i$ and $j$ interact *based only on their local abundances* (that is, the probability of encounter), and $\mathcal{T}$ is a function giving the *per encounter* probability that species $i$ and $j$ interact *based on their trait values*.
 The term $\epsilon$ accounts for all higher-order effects, such as indirect interactions, local impact of environmental conditions on the interaction, and impact of co-occurring species.
 Both of these functions can take any form needed.
-In several papers,
-$\mathcal{N}(i,j)$ was expressed as $\mathbf{n}_i\times \mathbf{n}_j$, where
+In several papers, $\mathcal{N}(i,j)$ was expressed as
-$\mathbf{n}$ is a vector of relative abundances [@can14].
+$\mathbf{n}_i\times \mathbf{n}_j$, where $\mathbf{n}$ is a vector of relative
+abundances [@can14].
 The expression of $\mathcal{T}$ can in most cases be derived from mechanistic hypotheses about the observation.
+For example,
-For example, @gra13a used the niche model of @wil00 to predict interactions with the simple rule that $\mathcal{T}(i,j) = 1$ if
-$i$ can consume $j$ based on allometric rules, and $0$ otherwise.
-Following
+@gra13a used the niche model of @wil00 to predict interactions with the simple rule that $\mathcal{T}(i,j) = 1$ if $i$ can consume $j$ based on allometric rules, and $0$ otherwise.
+Following @roh10a, the expression of
-@roh10a, the expression of $\mathcal{T}$ can be based on latent variables rather than actual trait values.
+$\mathcal{T}$ can be based on latent variables rather than actual trait values.
 This simple formulation could be used to partition, at the level of individual interactions, the relative importance of density-dependent and trait-based processes using variance decomposition.
 Most importantly, it predicts (i) how each of these components will vary over space and (ii) how the structure of the network will be affected by, for example, changes in local abundances or trait distributions.
+Results yielded by this framework will only be as good as the empirical data used, and there is a need for a methodological discussion about how "predictors" variables (traits, populations sizes) should be measured in the field, in a way that is not biased by the observation of the interactions.
+This will prove challenging for some types of interactions; *e.g.* estimating the population size of parasites is often contingent upon catching and examining hosts.
+Understanding non-independence between these variables in a system-specific way is a crucial point contingent upon catching and examining hosts.
+Understanding non-independence between these variables in a system-specific way is a crucial point.

 This model can further be extended in a spatial context, as